 - Prices on domestic flights generally tend to rise rather than fluctuate.
 For this reason, book your domestic flights as soon as possible.

-- If you travel with Hawaiian Airlines, you can benefit from a discount on your checked luggage if you consider subscribing to the airline's frequent flyer card before your departure.
-The card is free.
+- If you choose to travel with Hawaiian Airlines, you will be able to benefit from a discount on your checked bags if you subscribe to the company's Hawaiian Miles program before check-in.

 How much does it cost to stay in Hawaii?